 Omavi Shukur is an assistant professor at the University of Maryland Francis King Carey School of Law.
-He conducts research at the intersection of criminal law, criminal procedure, and critical race theory.
-His research explores contextual factors often elided in laws, legal proceedings, and legal academic discourse concerning subordinated people’s efforts to contest state control.
-His scholarship assesses these constraints by pairing doctrinal, legislative, and statuary analysis with insights from history, behavioral science, and social sciences.
+He conducts research at the intersection of criminal law, criminal procedure, critical theory, and critical race theory.
+His research explores the relationship between the law and subordinated people’s efforts to contest state control.
+His scholarship pairs doctrinal, legislative, and statuary analysis with insights from history, behavioral science, and social sciences.

 Prior to joining the Maryland Carey Law faculty, he was a lecturer and research scholar at Columbia Law School, where he co-taught an Abolition Practicum and supervised a team of law students who worked in conjunction with Law 4 Black Lives and Interrupting Criminalization to provide legal resources to abolitionist practitioners.